KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 ## Network Configuraiton

-While configuring your network you may need information on device IP addressing to enable device communication.
+While configuring your network you may need information on interface IP addressing to enable device communication.
 To show all addresses use the following command:

 ```
 $ ip address show